 Some companies use a traffic light system.
 Users that are happy with the product and are unlikely to churn are shown in green.

 Amber is allocated for users who may have an open issue that is not life-threatening.
 The color red is reserved for users at high risk of churning.

 It could be due to a severe complaint filed against the company or just because they have expressed their dissatisfaction.

 A referral program can encourage satisfied consumers to suggest to their friends and family and improve client loyalty.

 You can significantly improve the number of new signups while engaging the existing customers by offering credits, upgrades, or other bonuses to existing clients.

 Turning most devoted customers into brand ambassadors strengthens their emotional attachment to your company, increasing retention.

 Customer retention is one of the most effective ways to drive sales and grow business.
-Although the customer retention rate formula is firm and stable, improving the rate can feel more like an art and takes a lot of experimentation.
-Driving customer retention rate comes down to creating a positive customer experience and having strong communication with customers.
+Although the client retention rate formula is firm and stable, improving the rate can feel more like an art and takes a lot of experimentation.
+Driving CRR comes down to creating a positive customer experience and having strong communication with customers.
 So now it is your turn; how to calculate customer retention rate, and what is your customer retention rate?